General Information & About The Guide

 Here you will find our most current information on how to play Red Mage at a high & respectable level.

-This guide, with original contributions from Jump Man, has been co-written by the authors above who actively play & collectively share a wealth of high end raiding & theorycrafting backgrounds in FFXIV.
+This guide, with original contributions from Jump Man, has been updated and maintained by the authors above who actively play and collectively share a wealth of high end raiding and theorycrafting backgrounds in FFXIV.
 They can be found hanging out in AkhMorning’s Discord.

-The content will be maintained here on Akhmorning.com.
+The content will be maintained here on AkhMorning.

 The overall aim of this guide is to offer generally applicable principles for good play - as such, there will be rare scenarios where the optimal solution runs contrary to what the guide says.
 We will not be covering edge cases, rather, you are welcome to discuss specific scenarios in the Red Mage channels.

 - Contre Sixte increased to 400p from 380p.

 - Contre Sixte’s potency is no longer reduced after the first enemy.

 You can read the 5.20 patch notes here.